-- 4 course units of English - 4 course units of Mathematics (including Algebra 1, Algebra 2, Geometry and Trigonometry or comparable coursework including math in the senior year of high school) - 3 courses (from Natural Science and/or Physical Science and/or Technology/ Engineering), including 3 courses with laboratory work\ - 3 course units of History, including 1 in U.S. History - 2 course units of the same world language (American Sign Language is a world language) - 1 course unit in the Arts - 5 additional "core" course units including Career and Technical education or any of the above
+- 4 course units of English - 4 course units of Mathematics (Algebra 1, Algebra 2, Geometry, or Trigonometry, or comparable coursework including math in the senior year of high school) - 3 courses (from Natural Science and/or Physical Science and/or Technology/ Engineering), including 3 courses with laboratory work[★] - 2 course units of History, (including 1 in U.S. History) - 2 course units of the same world language (American Sign Language is a world language) - 2 course units (from the above subjects or from the Arts & Humanities or Computer Science)

 Minimum GPA Requirement: A minimum grade point average (GPA) in college preparatory coursework at the time of application is required for Freshman Applicants.
 The University of Massachusetts and other Massachusetts state universities require a 3.0 GPA for admission.
+Calculating the weighted GPA is a process conducted by admissions offices and does not reflect policies and practices in place in high schools.
 For students whose GPA falls below the minimum, a provisional sliding scale will apply.